Child Custody Lawyer in Florida

 If the court decides that the child is old enough and mature enough to offer meaningful input into the matter, the judge may ask the child what their preference is for primary custody.
 Depending on the family situation, this could either be a very easy decision for the child or a very difficult and stressful one.
 This process might be handled in private between the child and judge or the judge could ascertain the child’s preferences through a custody evaluator.
 Either way, if your child is old enough, he or she might wind up being one of the factors in deciding how the judge decides the custody case.

 The state prefers that parents discuss and decide together major decisions that will affect their child.
 As always, a parenting plan will be decided by the judge based on the best interests of the child, and shared parental responsibility is not appropriate in all cases.
 In 2018, Florida also enacted a new law that encourages parents to use a Standard Parenting Time Plan suggested by the court if they are unable to develop a workable plan on their own.

 Get Help with Complicated Florida Child Custody Matters

 Crystal Collins Spencer offers thoughtful, practical advice in Florida child custody and support matters, and provides assertive and effective advocacy in court as needed to fully represent your interests.
-In Pensacola, Destin, Fort Walton Beach & Panama City, contact Spencer Law, P.A. for assistance with your Florida divorce or family law needs.
+In Pensacola, Destin, Fort Walton Beach & Panama City, contact Spencer Law, P.A. for assistance with your Florida family law needs.